 Dr. Philip Moy — Chief Scientist at Smith-Root, Inc. Over 20 years’ experience working in aquatic science research, education and outreach and previously worked as the Assistant Director for Research and Outreach at the University of Wisconsin Sea Grant Institute

-Robert Blosser — Co-founder, current president of the NPAA, successful entrepreneur and top ranked tournament angler
+Robert Blosser — Co-founder, past president of the NPAA, successful entrepreneur and top ranked tournament angler

 Kristine (K.J.)
 Houtman — Author and publisher of Fish On Kid’s Books, a widely distributed series of chapter books for families that enjoy the outdoors